Building a High End Listening Room 4: Fine-tuning the Acoustics

 - In order to disperse acoustic reflections ideally and still keep most of the acoustic energy in the room, there is a hybrid quadratic diffuser placed on the ceiling.
 The depth of the pattern is 200 mm.

-- The front walls by both the speaker systems are filled by a large hybrid diffuser; 5.64*2.6 m, with a pattern depth of 150 mm.
+- The front walls by both the speaker systems are covered by a large hybrid diffuser; 5.64×2.6 m, with a pattern depth of 150 mm.
 It works from 128 Hz up, which is far behind the boundary of signal phase shift localisable by the human ear.

 - Direct reflections from the side walls are eliminated by a coarse fabric and small acoustic accessories.

-The hybrid diffuser absorbs low frequencies more and keeps the higher ones in the space.
-This is its large advantage in comparison to acoustic treatment that only absorbs.
+This hybrid diffuser absorbs low frequencies more and keeps the higher ones in the space, a large advantage in comparison to acoustic treatment that only absorbs.

-is, from the point of view of acoustics, one of the main, measurable parameters of a listening space.
-Long reverberation is unpleasant to the ear: low frequencies stay in the space for too long.
-Too much bass fills the room with acoustic pressure and details get lost.
-At first hear, the bass is mighty, it can even be perceived positively by some, but after listening for a longer time, one gets tired.
+Is, from the point of view of acoustics, one of the main measurable parameters of a listening space.
+Long reverberation is unpleasant to the ear: Low frequencies stay in the space for too long.
+Too much bass acoustic pressure fills the room and details get lost.
+At first hear, the bass is mighty, it can even be perceived positively by some, but when listening longer, one gets tired.
 In opposition, a very short reverberation in a space that is overly dampened causes perceived constraint.
-The ideal is somewhere in the middle between these extremes.
+The ideal is somewhere in the middle between these two extremes.
 Our goal is a specific, concrete, hard, dynamic and precise bass.
-Non-specific hum of a subwoofer is not what we are looking for.
+A non-specific hum of a subwoofer is not what we are looking for.

 Simulation and Practice

 Good old rules still apply.
 A small shift of the speakers position out of the simulated ideal point gives the sound the proper, perfect character and elocution.